-This is the final blog to our three part series honouring famous ladies of the interior design world.
-Though we have honoured many, we have by no means covered them all…
+This is the final blog to our three part series on the leading ladies in interior design.
+We have honoured many but by no means have covered them all.

-Zaha was born in 1950 in Baghdad, Iraq to an upper-class family.
-Her father was a wealthy industrialist and her mother an artist.
-Hadid attended boarding schools in England and Switzerland during the 1960s and then studied mathematics at the American University in Beirut.
-In 1972 Zaha moved to London to study architecture at the Architectural Association.
-She graduated in 1977, joined the Office of Metropolitan Architecture and taught at the Architectural Association in collaboration with her former professors Rem Koolhaas and Elia Zenghelis.
-During her teaching years she earned a reputation of painting ambitious, colourful and imaginative design projects, most of which were published in architectural journals but were never built.
+Zaha was born in 1950 in Baghdad, Iraq to a wealthy family.
+Her father an industrialist and her mother an artist.
+During the 1960’s Hadid went to boarding schools in England and Switzerland.
+Later she studied maths at the American University in Beirut.
+In 1972 Zaha moved to London to study at the Architectural Association.
+She graduated in 1977 but stayed to teach along side her former teachers Rem Koolhaas and Elia Zenghelis.
+Zaha became known to paint very imaginative projects.
+Although most were published in design journals they were never built.

-Zaha won her first major project in 1990 when she was commissioned to design a small fire station for the factory of the furniture company Vitra, in Switzerland.
-Her design was made of raw concrete and glass with sharp diagonal forms colliding together in the centre.
-Before construction, the design plans they were published in architectural magazines.
-This was the launching pad of Zadid’s architectural career.
+Zaha won her first major project in 1990.
+She was hired to design a small fire station for the factory of furniture company Vitra, in Switzerland.
+Her design was made of raw concrete and glass with sharp diagonal forms crashing together in the centre.
+Before construction, the design plans were published in magazines.
+This was the launching pad of Hadid’s career.

-Zaha went on to design many buildings worldwide and well known today including (to name but a few):
+Zaha went on to design many famous buildings worldwide.
+To name but a few: